Neal Gorenflo thinks you should start small and replicate grassroot movements.

 “To find ways to add value, you must work with all the stakeholders.”

 – Start with the community you want to serve.
 Get to know what they want and what they need, and try to create the service with them.
-Co-design it if you have the resources for it; it empowers people, and is an appropriate strategy for the sharing economy.
+Co-design it if you have the resources for it; empowering people is an appropriate strategy for the sharing economy.
 You are not just designing a business or a service, but an experience or—even better—a personal or collective transformation.
 That is the way you compete in this economy.

 Gorenflo talks about collaborative cities, and how an entrepreneur’s role is to cater to needs in a way that people value.